 Pakistan has no dearth of natural beauty and picturesque tourist spots that leave visitors completely enthralled.
-From snow-capped peaks, lush forests and green meadows to breathtaking glaciers and lakes, the country offers tourists a plethora of options to enjoy a refreshing escape.
+From snow-capped peaks, lush forests, and green meadows to breathtaking glaciers and lakes, the country offers tourists a plethora of options to enjoy a refreshing escape.

-Spectacular Location of Broghil Valley
+Location of Broghil Valley

 The northernmost part of the valley ends at the Karomber Pass, which forms the boundary between the Broghil Valley and the Ishkoman Valley.
 The famous Karomber Lake is also located in the Karomber Pass.

-Surrounded by the Chiantar Glacier, the valley is home to many wild animals, including bears, marmots, snow leopards and foxes.
+Surrounded by the Chiantar Glacier, the valley is home to many wild animals, including bears, marmots, snow leopards, and foxes.
 In addition, Lake Karomber also supports a wide variety of aquatic life.

 Life in Broghil Valley Chitral

-Although the valley is so beautiful that it is sometimes referred to as paradise on earth, life is far from easy for the people of Broghil.
+Although the valley is so beautiful that it is sometimes referred to as paradise on Earth, life is far from easy for the people of Broghil.
 The region experiences very harsh weather during the winter months, so much so that five to six feet of snow falls each year.
 As a result, the valley becomes completely isolated from the rest of the province and all communication is cut off.

-Every year during July, the Broghil festival is celebrated in this area, which is the best summer time to visit the picturesque valley.
-The festival features some unique competitions, including polo, yak racing, freestyle polo, buzkashi and horse racing.
+Every year during July, the Broghil festival is celebrated in this area, which is the best summertime to visit the picturesque valley.
+The festival features some unique competitions, including polo, yak racing, freestyle Polo, Buzkashi, and horse racing.

-Chiantar Welfare Society Broghil is organizing the event itself, with government support it can become a famous festival for foreign tourists just like Shandur Festival.
+Chiantar Welfare Society Broghil is organizing the event itself, with government support it can become a famous festival for foreign tourists just like the Shandur Festival.
 The unique thing is that it all happens at an altitude of over 13,000 feet above sea level.

 Due to the pristine weather, the best time to visit the valley is in the summer, especially in July, when the annual Broghil Festival is celebrated – an event not much known to the world.